Singularities of General Fibers and the LMMP: The canonical bundle formula

-From now assume in addition that $\sX\times_T T'$ is reduced.
-Then the following hold: \begin{enumerate}[resume] \item There is natural way to choose $C$, which is unique after fixing $U$ small enough. \item If $T$ and $T'$ are regular, then $g^* \det \sH - D \sim C$ for some effective divisor on $C$ on $\sZ$.
-Furthermore, if we trivialize $K_T$ on an open set, we obtain back the $C$ of point\autoref{itm:foliation:effective_local}. \item If $f$ is proper, the natural choice of $(p-1)C$ constructed in \autoref{itm:foliation:unicity} is equal to the divisorial part of the conductor of $\sZ\to \sX\times_T T'$ over a restricted open set of $T$.
+\begin{theorem} Using the assumptions and notation of \autoref{thm:foliation}, and if in addition $f$ is proper and $\sX\times_T T'$ is reduced, the natural choice of $(p-1)C$ constructed in \autoref{itm:foliation:unicity} of \autoref{thm:foliation} is equal to the divisorial part of the conductor of $\sZ\to \sX\times_T T'$ over a restricted open set of $T$.